-This course is an invitation to explore the researched-based rationale for bringing a spirit of inquiry to the teaching and learning of mathematics.
-Participants will discover and use a range of hands-on materials to actively solve mathematical problems, while deepening their knowledge of key aspects of mathematical inquiry.
+This course is an invitation to explore the research-based rationale for bringing a spirit of inquiry to the teaching and learning of mathematics.
+Participants will discover and use a range of hands-on materials to actively solve mathematical problems while deepening their knowledge of key aspects of mathematical inquiry.
 Teachers will learn how to transform mathematics lessons into powerful learning experiences, full of enjoyment!

 The course will help the participants to:

 - Explore possible inquiry structures;

 - Describe teaching and learning practices in an inquiry classroom;